 We got to try the classic Skaptoburger, a traditional beef and bacon burger with tomato, lettuce, cheese, jalapeños and their special hot burger sauce.
 Lets just say I went into Google Maps and took a screen shot of exactly where we were so I could find this place again later, it was that good.

 Mekitsa & Kafe

-Our third stop was in this tiny little cafe called Mekitsa & Kafe.
+Our third stop on the free Sofia food tour was in this tiny little cafe called Mekitsa & Kafe.
 It’s the only one in Sofia that now makes mekitsa.
 This is a traditional Bulgarian pastry that was widely available many years ago, but slowly it disappeared from restaurant and cafe menus and was only made at home.
 A few years ago a search was done throughout the country to find the best mekitsa recipe, and that is the one now used here.

 Basically this is just fried dough covered with a powdered sugar.
 It was crispy on the outside, the texture a bit like churros.
 We just had them plain, but the locals also eat them with honey, jam, or even fruit.
 I would happily indulge in these tasty little pastries again.

 Before we could head inside this traditional Bulgarian eatery we had to all learn to say that name!
 Hadjidraganovite Izbi.
 Luckily there was not test, because I am sure I would have failed miserably.
 The restaurant has been set up with traditional elements from all over Bulgaria.